thewaverguy/wacy/README.md

 ./waved
 ```

-You should see an output like:
+You should see the Wave server running:

 ```bash
 #